NoamGivaty/SpeechToText/README.md

 # SpeechToText

-SpeechToText is a Java application that uses Google Cloud Speech-to-Text API, Swagger for UI, and Elasticsearch for database.
+SpeechToText is a Java application built using Spring Boot, Google Cloud Speech-to-Text API, Swagger for UI, and Elasticsearch for database.
 The program enables users to convert speech into text, and store it in Elasticsearch along with user metadata.
 Users can retrieve text data based on user metadata and search terms.

 ## Technologies Used

+- Spring Boot
 - Google Cloud Speech to Text API
 - Swagger
 - Elasticsearch